 Yes, you can, by taking another test – the Test to Release test.
 This is an optional test, not a mandatory one.

 Once you are back in the UK, you can reduce your self-isolation period with the Test to Release scheme, using a PCR test from private provider Fit2FlyTest.
 On the fifth day after you arrive back in the UK, you can take your test and if it comes back with a negative result you can leave your quarantine early – but you must still take your Day 8 test just in case.

 Why should I choose Fit2FlyTest for my Day 2 and Day 8 tests?

 Fit2FlyTest has been providing gold-standard government-approved PCR fit to fly tests since the beginning of the pandemic.
-We understand better than anyone that you want fast and accurate results from a laboratory you can trust.
+We understand better than anyone that you want fast and accurate results from laboratories you can trust.